storybookjs/telejson/README.md

 `lazyEval`: When set to false, lazy eval will be disabled. (default true)

 Note: disabling lazy eval will affect performance.
 Consider disabling it only if you truly need to.

+## Requirements

+`telejson` depends on the collection type `Map`.
+If you support older browsers and devices which may not yet provide these natively (e.g. IE < 11) or which have non-compliant implementations (e.g. IE 11), consider including a global polyfill in your bundled application, such as `core-js` or `babel-polyfill`.

 ## Contributing